-All Kew Guild members, spouses and friends are cordially invited to join us for a day or the weekend in hopefully sunny Devon.
+All Kew Guild members, spouses and friends are cordially invited to join us for a day or the weekend in beautiful Derbyshire.
+With visits to Broomfield Cottage, Hadden Hall, culminating in a guided tour of Chatsworth Garden.

 Please note that there is a limited number of places available for these visits so booking is essential.